 An accidental deposit is made where a chattel, through circumstances over which neither the owner nor the recipient has any immediate control, is deposited on the land or premises of another.
 Examples are timber carried by the tide in a navigable river and left at low water on the towing path1, fruit dropped on a neighbour's garden, or a tree which has fallen on the field of an adjacent proprietor.
-In such cases, so long as the involuntary depositary does no overt act to the chattel thus deposited on his land, he incurs no responsibility to the true owner
+In such cases, so long as the involuntary depositary does no overt act to the chattel thus deposited on his land, he incurs no

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.